CANDELbio/multitool/README.md

 - add memoizer-stats
 - add pmap-values and pmap-keys
 - renames subst → substitute, to avoid collision with clojure.core
-- mostly making this to find repo problem

 ## 0.0.15